-I love soups and stews this time of year.
+I love soups and stews this time of year and this Stuffed Pepper Soup is no exception.
 Actually, I love them all year long but my family looks at me funny when they come home from a 100+ degree day in August to find a big pot of chicken stew with hot cornbread on the stovetop, so I have to get my kicks in the fall and winter months in order to tide me over through the summer.

 Once that first bit of chill hits the air, I’m off to the races!